Table of contents:

 Using the provided authentication ticket, the client should now authenticate with Passport to retreive a Passport Compact Token.
 This can be done via one of the following web services:

-- Passport SSI 1.4 (Used in Client Versions 5.0.0537 (TODO: this is way too late and needs to be fixed.) to 7.5.0160)
+- Passport SSI 1.4 (Used in Client Versions 5.0.0124 to 7.0.0820)

 - Passport SOAP (RST) (Used in Client Version 7.5.0160 and above)

-The token must be requested for messenger.msn.com
+The token must be requested for messenger.msn.com (site ID 507 or policy MBI).

 # Subsequent USR Exchange

-C: USR TrID TWN S {compact-token}
+C: USR TrID TWN S compact-token

 S: USR TrID OK (...)